 - Abdominal pain

 - Weight loss

-- Other symptoms depending on the infection type, location of tumour, and the susceptibility of the individual
+- Other symptoms depend on the infection type, location of the tumor, and the susceptibility of the individual

 Other risk factors for bile duct cancer include the following:

 - Primary sclerosing cholangitis or PSC